json-schema-org/community/programs/ambassadors/ambassadors-program.md

 ### Ambassador benefits

 - Invitation to [the JSON Schema organization](https://github.com/orgs/json-schema-org/people).
-- Receive a special swag pack for Ambassadors (Swag availability date to be confirmed).
+- Receive a special swag pack for Ambassadors (The swag availability date to be confirmed).
 - Receive additional swag for conference or workshop participants (Swag availability date to be confirmed).
 - Community-wide recognition.
 - All our respect for your contributions!